skillrepos/copilot-hands-on/labs.md

 **Purpose: In this lab, we’ll see a few other ways to leverage Copilot after the initial coding is done**

 1. Now that we have some code to work with, let's see what else Copilot can do for us.
 Let's have it explain the current code in our *prime.py* file.
 Select the code.
-Then, use the **Cmd+I** keys to bring up the Copilot interactive chat dialog.
-Tell Copilot to explain the code by typing the command below in the dialog.
+Then, use the appropriate shortcut key for your keyboard/platform to bring up the Copilot interactive chat dialog. (*This should be Ctrl+I on Windows, Option+I on Mac, or Cmd+I if you are using a Mac but don't have an Option key on your keyboard.*) Tell Copilot to explain the code by typing the command below in the dialog.
 Hit Enter.

 ```
 /explain